ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules/index.md

 AG Grid modules allow you to cherry pick grid features resulting in a smaller application bundle size overall.

 [[warning]]
 | We no longer recommend the use of `@ag-grid-community/all-modules` or `@ag-grid-enterprise/all-modules`.
-They have no bundle size advantage over using grid [Packages](/packages/) required additional registration code in your application.
-To continue having all grid features without the need for module registration switch to grid [Packages](/packages/).
-Alternatively, specify the feature modules your application requires and see your bundle size reduce.
+They have no bundle size advantage over using grid [Packages](/packages/) and required additional registration code in your application.
+To continue having all grid features, without the need for module registration code, switch to grid [Packages](/packages/).
+Alternatively, specify the feature modules your application requires, as outline below, and see your bundle size reduce.

 ## Modules